 Conversion peghead bushings are available for installing Waverly tuning machines in larger diameter 3/8" diameter (Grover, Gotoh, Schaller, etc.) pegholes.

-Direct replacement design: No additional mounting holes to drill when replacing similar vintage machines on older Martin & Gibson guitars.
+Direct replacement design: No additional mounting holes to drill when replacing similar vintage machines on older Martin and Gibson guitars.

-More efficient operation & more precise tuning: 16:1 gear ratio.
+More efficient operation and more precise tuning: 16:1 gear ratio.
 Patented worm tension bushing eliminates looseness.